Braddan A.F.C.: History 1945 to 1960

-The 1st Team made a wonderful start to the 1953–54 season on their return to Division 1.
+The first team made a wonderful start to the 1953–54 season on their return to Division 1.
 They won five of their opening seven league matches, scoring 40 goals, and received great acclaim for the quality of their attacking play.
-They ultimately had to settle for a sixth-place finish, and over the next few years they steadily consolidated their top flight status.
+They finished in 6th place, and over the next few years they steadily consolidated their top flight status.
 In 1955 it was the turn of the Combination team to take the limelight as they brought the Junior Cup to Cronkbourne for the first time.
-They beat Ramsey 1–0 in the Final which was played at Onchan Stadium.
+They beat Ramsey 1–0 in the final which was played at Onchan Stadium.

 The latter half of the 1950s was dominated by problems and tragedy off the field.
 In May 1956 the club pavilion, which dated back to pre-War days when cricket was also played on the ground, was destroyed by fire along with much of the club's property.
 A loan from the Isle of Man Football Association enabled the club to purchase a second-hand sectional building, which was assembled by club members and made ready for use as a clubhouse late in 1957.
 It served as the club's headquarters until 1988.

 A dark day in the history of Braddan Football Club, and of the Isle of Man, came on 27 February 1958.
-Four club members – Tom Callow, Louis Cowin, Arthur Gleave and Arthur Tonkin - died in the Winter Hill air disaster which claimed a total of 35 Manx lives.
+Four club members – Tom Callow, Louis Cowin, Arthur Gleave and Arthur Tonkin – died in the Winter Hill air disaster which claimed a total of 35 Manx lives.
 The charter aircraft was taking local businessmen, mainly from the motor trade but also some from Clucas’ Laundry, on a day trip to Manchester to visit the Exide Battery Factory.
 A tragic navigational error in thick mist led to the aircraft crashing close to the summit of Winter Hill above Horwich, Lancashire.
 A memorial plaque to the four lost members is on permanent display in Braddan's clubhouse.